 In this tutorial, we’ll show step-by-step instructions for quickly generating populated Information Disclosure Statements (either SB08a or 1449) with ClaimMaster.
 The software can retrieve bibliographic data for the prior art from the USPTO and EPO, populate the Non-Patent Literature (NPL) section from an existing list or download it from Patent Center, and also fill application data in the header of the Information Disclosure Statement form.

 Below is a step-by-step guide for for generating an IDS form in ClaimMaster:

 It is under ClaimMaster->USPTO Office Action, Shells, and Forms->Generate IDS Forms.

-In the text window (shown in green below) you can specify a list of patents and publications.
+In the text window below, you can specify a list of patents and publications.
 You have one section for publications and one for NPLs.
 You can type or cut & paste the entries directly into these sections.
 Note that each new NPL entry should start on a new line.
-In addition, you can import this list from the currently open Word document or from another Word, text, or PDF file (e.g., another SB08a form), or an XML/ZIP file (i.e., downloaded from Patent Center).
+In addition, you can import this list from the currently open Word document or from another Word file, text file, a PDF file (e.g., another SB08a form), or an XML/ZIP file (i.e., downloaded from Patent Center).

-As ClaimMaster fetches the data, you will notice the progress being reported in the text section on the right side of the IDS tool.
+As ClaimMaster fetches the data, you will notice the progress being reported in the Download Log section of the IDS tool.

 Once the process completes, you can review the front pages of the specified references and also their associated bibliographic information.